Ratul-Bin-Tazul/Ratul-Bin-Tazul/README.md

-Hi there, I'm Ratul Bin Tazul, Passionate Startup Founder and tech nerd.
+I'm Ratul Bin Tazul, Passionate Startup Founder and tech nerd.
 Have been working with different tech stack for the last 6+ years.
 Been involved with 7 different startups in 7 different verticals.

 Since my graduation in Computer Science and Engineering from BRAC University I've been busy building Hishabee, The fastest growing Fintech for the MSME focused Bangladesh.
 Currently acting as the CTO of the company and driving it's technological growth.